ksu-cs-textbooks/cis400/content/2-desktop-development/05-dependency-objects/02-dependency-properties.md

 Where does the `Column` and `Row` properties come from?
 They aren't defined on the `TextBox` class - you can [check the documentation](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.textbox?view=netcore-3.1#properties).
 The answer is they are made available through the dependency property system.

-At the heart of this system is a collection of key/value pairs much like the `Dictonary`.
+At the heart of this system is a collection of key/value pairs much like the `Dictionary`.
 When the XAML code `Grid.Column="1"` is processed, this key and value are added to the `TextBox`'s dependency properties collection, and is thereafter accessible by the WPF rendering algorithm.

 The `DependencyObject` exposes these stored values with the `GetValue(DependencyProperty)` and `SetValue(DependencyProperty, value)` methods.
 For example, we can set the `Column` property to `2` with: